bsmith89/longev-mgen/doc/submission.md

 The tree is rooted by _Porphyromonas gingivalis_ ATCC-33277 (not shown) and four additional Bacteroidales genomes are included as an outgroup.
-Nodes with less than 70% confidence are collapsed into polytomies and topological support greater than 95% is indicated (black dots on internal nodes).
+Nodes with less than 70% confidence are collapsed into polytomies and topological support greater than 95% is indicated (black dots on internal branches).
 Branch lengths indicate an estimate of expected substitutions per site.
 Functional comparisons are visualized (**B**, **C**) by plotting the first two principal components (PCs) of an ordination based on counts of predicted proteins